-- 5.8 The PRA expects firms to explain in their applications how they map assets to the relevant asset classes and CQSs for the purpose of assigning an FS.
-In particular, firms are expected to explain the reliance they place on external credit ratings.
+5.8 The PRA expects firms to be able to explain how they map assets to the relevant asset classes and CQSs for the purpose of assigning an FS.
+In particular, firms are expected to be able to explain the reliance they place on external credit ratings.
 The PRA expects firms to map assets based on the issue rating of an asset.
 Where such a rating does not exist, firms are expected to produce an internal rating that is broadly consistent with the expected issue rating were it to be produced by a CRA.
-Firms should take into account the PRA's guidance on internal ratings in SS3/17.31 - 5.9 The PRA expects hedging assets included in component A (see paragraph 4.5 of this SS) to be included both in the PRA Matching Tests and in the MA calculation.
-All such assets should be mapped to an FS either in isolation or on a grouped basis (as appropriate).
-However, in any scenarios where an MA portfolio is required to make net cash flow payments to the counterparty in respect of such assets (eg payments due under a swap contract), then these payments should not be adjusted for default. - 5.10 Firms should pay careful attention to the fact that FSs vary for each maturity of cash flow for any given asset.
-The PRA expects firms to take this into account in both the default adjustment and in any 'residual' FS deduction (CoD subject to LTAS floor).
-Simplifications, for example using a single FS based on the duration of the asset, would be inconsistent with the way in which the FSs are intended to be applied in practice. - 5.11 For the purposes of calculating the MA, the PRA expects firms to first apply those FSs laid down in technical information published in accordance with [x] of the MA regulations, adjusted as required in Chapter 6 of the Matching Adjustment Part to reflect differences in credit quality of exposures by rating notch.
+Firms should take into account the PRA's guidance on internal ratings in SS3/17.

+5.9 The PRA expects hedging assets included in component A (see paragraph 4.5 of this SS) to be included both in the PRA Matching Tests and in the MA calculation.
+All such assets should be mapped to an FS - either in isolation or on a grouped basis (as appropriate).
+However, in any scenarios where an MA portfolio is required to make net cash flow payments to the counterparty in respect of such assets (eg payments due under a swap contract), then these payments should not be adjusted for default.

+5.10 Firms should pay careful attention to the fact that FSs vary for each maturity of cash flow for any given asset.
+The PRA expects firms to take this into account in both the default adjustment and in any 'residual FS' deduction (CoD subject to LTAS floor).
+Simplifications, for example using a single FS based on the duration of the asset, would be inconsistent with the way in which the FSs are intended to be applied in practice.

+5.11 For the purposes of calculating the MA, the PRA expects firms to first apply those FSs laid down in technical information published in accordance with regulation 3(1) of the IRPR regulations, adjusted as required in Chapter 6 of the Matching Adjustment Part to reflect differences in credit quality of exposures by rating notch.
 In the event that an asset held by a firm does not correspond exactly to one of the asset classes or other categories laid down in this technical information, the firm should treat that asset as falling within the respective class or category identified in such technical information that most closely reflects that asset, and justify this decision in its application.

-31 [See the proposed update to SS3/17 - Solvency II: Illiquid unrated assets, currently undergoing simultaneous consultation with this SS; this footnote will be deleted following the consultation as a link to SS3/17 will have been provided earlier in this SS.]